particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-workbench.md

 For questions with respect to the installation of Particle Workbench, please see our Workbench Tutorial ([link](/getting-started/developer-tools/workbench/)).
 The Tutorial goes deep, with resources about many lesser-known Workbench features.

-It is generally worth also reviewing the troubleshooting documentation available by running the command `Particle: Get Help` in the Workbench Command Palette (⇧⌃P (Windows, Linux) or ⇧⌘P (macOS).
+It is generally worth also reviewing the troubleshooting documentation available by running the command `Particle: Get Help` in the Workbench Command Palette (⇧⌃P (Windows, Linux) or ⇧⌘P (Mac OS).

 ## Running A Basic Workbench Functionality Check